ComputeCanada/magic_castle/docs/README.md

 some or all resources, and create new ones.
 The effects of modifying each variable are detailed in the subsections of **Configuration**.

-For example, to increase the number of computes nodes by one.
-Open `main.tf`, add 1 to `node`'s `count` , save the document and call
+For example, to increase the number of compute nodes by one, open `main.tf`, add 1 to `node`'s `count`, save the document and call
 ```
 terraform apply
 ```